Open Bible Data Home About News OET Key

 9The assembly should enrol[fn] widows sixty years old and over who was the wife of a single husband.
 10She should be known for her good undertakings, for example if she raised children, if she was hospitable to strangers, if she washed the feet of believers, if she helped those who were oppressed, and if she always tried to do what was right.

-11But don’t enrol younger widows because their emotional needs might drive them to want to marry again rather than to serve the messiah 12and we don’t want them to be judged because they couldn’t fulfill their faith commitment.
+11But don’t enrol younger widows because their emotional needs might drive them to want to marry again rather than to serve the messiah 12and we don’t want them to be judged because they couldn’t fulfil their faith commitment.
 13Plus they often follow others in idly going around houses, and not just being idle but also gossipping and meddling and chatting about things they shouldn’t.
 14That’s why I prefer younger women to be getting married and having children, to keep house, and to avoid all situations where others could accuse them.
 15In fact, some have already turned away to follow Satan.

 16If any believing woman has widowed relatives, they should continue to help them and not burden the assembly, so then the assembly can assist the really needy widows.